These funfetti monster cookies are delicious, adorable, and easy to make. They’re perfect for Halloween!

 Yes, I’m starting off the Halloween recipes today with a cookie that’s as delicious as it is adorable.
-These funfetti monster cookies are totally ridiculous but perfect for Halloween.
-My seven year old Abby cracked up when she saw them and kept giggling over their silly googly eyes.
+These funfetti monster cookies are totally ridiculous but absolutely perfect for Halloween.
+My seven year old Abby cracked up when she saw them, and kept giggling over their silly googly eyes.
 She couldn’t get enough of them!
-Sometimes it’s fun to just be a little silly with her, and considering how much I love Halloween (and cookies), these made for a perfect Sunday dessert.
+Sometimes it’s fun to just be a little silly with her, and considering how much I love Halloween (and cookies), these cookies were a perfect fall Sunday dessert.

 In addition to being fun, though, these cookies are also super tasty.
 They’re soft on the inside and crisp around the edges, and have a delicious vanilla sugar cookie flavor.
 The sprinkles make them so fun and colorful.
 I love the texture of these cookies, and how thick and rich they are.
 They are so good!